Updated on October 31, 2022 by Sarina Tariq

 It refers to the property of a fabric to resist fading or running due to washing, exposure to sunlight, and other environmental conditions.

 Refers to cotton with the highest thread count with highest quality.
-When cotton is “combed,” the shortest, additional fibres of a batch are removed.
+When cotton is “combed,” the shortest, additional fibres of a batch are removed with a wired brush.
 This process produces high-quality yarns with excellent strength and softness.
 Combed cotton is finer, softer, stronger and more compact.

 A medium- to heavyweight thick and ribbed fabric (usually cotton), often used for clothing.
 A distinct pattern of vertical ribs, tufted “cords” is formed by twisted fibers that lie parallel to one another with channels in between the cords.
 A durable cloth, it is used to make jackets, trousers etc.